mhyrr/resonance/README.md

 ### The `validate/2` callback

-The security boundary.
-Check that the dataset is allowed, the user has permission, and the query makes sense.
+Security boundary to check that the dataset is allowed, the user has permission, and the query makes sense.
 Return `:ok` or `{:error, reason}`.
 Optional — if not implemented, validation is skipped.

 ### The `resolve/2` callback